8th Street Improvements

 - Enhance transit accessibility

-CCDC and ACHD has gathered stakeholder and public input to help guide the selection of a preferred concept and will continue to engage the public through final design for the corridor.
+CCDC and ACHD have gathered stakeholder and public input to help guide the selection of a preferred concept and will continue to engage the public through the final design for the corridor.

 CCDC Project Manager, Zach Piepmeyer, is overseeing this project.